femtoduino/femto-usb/README.md

 This micro controller is designed as a basic starting point for those interested in ARM designs (especially if you are transitioning from 8-bit AVR chips).

 We use Atmel's ARM Cortex M0+ offering, the ATSAMD21E18A.
 The schematic follows the suggested design found in the SAM D21 data sheet.

+## Arduino Setup (TLDR)

+Arduino compatible when using FemtoUSB (ARM) r1.0.1, with RGB LED.

+Just add us to your Arduino IDE.
+See README https://github.com/femtoio/ArduinoCore-atsamd21e18a/tree/atsamd21e18a_variant

 ## Why Atmel?